John Dempsey Parker works to support and cultivate resilient and creative community leaders, faith communities, and

 John’s current partners, collaborators, and colleagues include the Institute for Emerging Issues at NC State University, the Beloved Community Center, the NC Council of Churches, Kim Pevia, the NC Rural Center, the Ormond Center at Duke Divinity School, Zen Peacemakers, Bread Loaf Mountain Zen Community, and board service with Repairers of the Breach, and Bartimaeus Cooperative Ministries.
 John splits his time between North Carolina and Louisiana, and primarily works in communities throughout in the U.S. South.

 John’s career includes directing a community development collaborative, community development finance, business and organizational development, teaching cultural and applied anthropology and nonprofit management, ethnographic research, and a variety of consulting work with small businesses, nonprofits, and philanthropic organizations.

 John is from Moore County, North Carolina, part of the Sandhills area in the upper Cape Fear and Lumber River basins in the Piedmont region – historic and present homeland to descendants of the Pee Dee, Catawba, Shakori, Tuscarora, Lumbee, among other indigenous peoples.
 He received a BA at Wake Forest University in anthropology, international relations, and politics, a MA in applied anthropology from the University of Memphis, a certificate in nonprofit management from Duke University, and a M.Div. from Duke Divinity School.

 Contact John at firstname.lastname@example.org

 John’s guiding questions:

 - How do we nurture and grow cultural practices that cultivate and strengthen community?

 - What encourages generosity, hospitality, solidarity, and empowerment?

-- What nurtures wellness, healing, resilience, restorative and Jubilee justice, liberation, self-reliance and self-determination?
+- What nurtures wellness, healing, resilience, restorative justice, liberation, self-reliance, and self-determination?

 - How can we identify, leverage, and share our individual and collective gifts and assets in ways that are life-giving, nurture care and creativity, sustain diverse collaborations, and cultivate commitment to place?

-- What and where are the times, spaces, and places to do this work?
+- What, where, and when are the places, spaces, and times to do this work?